 - Put your chicken into a large resealable plastic bag and pour in the marinade, reserving ¼ cup for later.
 Seal the bag and toss to coat the chicken.

 - Refrigerate for at least a half hour up to 2 hours.
 Much longer and the acid from the lemon will affect the texture of the chicken.
 It helps to turn the chicken occasionally while it marinates to redistribute the marinade.
 While the chicken marinates, cut the potatoes in half.

 How to cook the sheet pan chicken dinner

-- When you’re ready to cook, heat the oven to 400 degrees, then place the chicken on a pan and discard the marinade and bag.
-I usually line the pan with foil to make clean up even easier.
+- Heat the oven to 400°F, then place the chicken on a pan and discard the marinade and bag.
+I usually line the pan with foil to make cleanup even easier.

 - Toss the potatoes with the reserved marinade and place them on the pan around the chicken, cut side down.

 - Put the pan in the oven and bake for around 25 to 30 minutes.

 - Remove from the oven and add the broccoli around the pan and flip the potatoes.

 - Return to the oven and bake for an additional 15 to 20 until the chicken is cooked through.